vrsen-ai-solutions/agency-swarm-mcp/README.md

 2. **Enable the MCP** in your editor

-3. **Prompt the AI** to initialize Task Master:
+3. **Prompt the AI** to initialize Agency Swarm MCP:

 ```
-Can you please initialize taskmaster-ai into my project?
+Can you please initialize agency-swarm-mcp into my project?
 ```

 4. **Use common commands** directly through your AI assistant: